 - We’re desperate

 “Get rich quick” can be paralleled to the idea of a quick and simple solution for “making it” in recovery.
-Who wouldn’t desire a quick and easy, pain-free remedy to overcome all of the anxiety, guilt, shame and fears that can loom after getting help for drug or alcohol addiction?
+Who wouldn’t desire a quick and easy, pain-free remedy to overcome all of the anxiety, guilt, shame, and fears that can loom after getting help for drug or alcohol addiction?

 There’s no fast and easy, sure-fire plan to succeeding in recovery.
-There are no short-cuts or schemes.
+There are no shortcuts or schemes.
 There’s no “get rich quick.”
-However, what does exist are proven and effective solutions that have been researched, tested, tried and true; Solutions that have given many people a sense of fulfillment and direction, inspiration, purpose – and most importantly, hope.
+However, what does exist are proven and effective solutions that have been researched, tested, tried, and true; Solutions that have given many people a sense of fulfillment and direction, inspiration, purpose – and most importantly, hope.

 The solutions below are a culmination of what we’ve found in the recovery community, as well as advice and recommendations from professionals and experts in addiction treatment.
 While one solution may work for one person, another may not.
 It’s important to recognize that recovery is a uniquely personal experience – and there’s not a one-size-fits-all approach to maintaining sobriety.
-We suggest you take what resonates with you – and keep an open mind to the things you haven’t tried, adapt and tailor these solutions to your personality, and use your best judgement.
+We suggest you take what resonates with you – and keep an open mind to the things you haven’t tried, adapt and tailor these solutions to your personality, and use your best judgment.
 After all, it’s your sobriety – and your life.